Don’t Turn Giving Tuesday Into a Money Grab

 Make it easy to read (and scan)

-Most of your donors aren’t going to read your newsletter word for word, especially your email newsletter.
+Most of your donors aren’t going to read your newsletter word for word, especially your e-newsletter.
 Include enticing headlines and email subject lines (if you don’t, your donors may not read it at all), at least a 12-point font, and lots of white space so your donors can easily scan your newsletter.

 Your print newsletter should be no more than four pages.
 Limit your monthly email newsletter to three articles.
-Some organizations send an email newsletter twice a month.
+Some organizations send an e-newsletter twice a month.
 Those should be even shorter – maybe just two articles.
-People have a lot going on and don’t want to be bombarded with too much information.
+There’s a lot going on right now and people don’t want to be bombarded with too much information.

 For some of you, putting together a newsletter may be too much to take on.
 You don’t have to do an actual newsletter, but you do need to keep your donors updated.